When you think about why you love a particular brand, is it solely because of the product or service, or is there more to your brand loyalty?

-Think of your journey to this brand/business as your personal story that you have to tell your customers.
+Think of your journey to your business as your personal story that you have to enlighten your customers.
 Let them know exactly what you have done to bring you to this point in your life journey.
+Help them discover the magic of your journey.
 If you had a major event in your life that put you down the path to personal empowerment, then you need to share it.
 This will help create a personal connection with your audience.

 Share What’s Important to You